RapidDab/RapidDab.github.io/index.md

 * Lab 6

-    Lab 6, part 2 was one of my favorite labs because of how I made use of ||(or) and &&(and) statements.
-Another way I could have done the conditional statements in the functions that check which type of card the user inputed is to write seperate if and else if statements for each conditional.
-I think the way I did was better and a lot more fun to do instead of hard coding each statement.
-Also something I found interest in this lab was that I had to use a try, throw catch statement in the IsNumberCard function because i needed to account for the card being inputed as a string and a integer.
-Instead of checking if the user inputed an integer or a string I just used a try, throw, catch statement to ignore if the card_name was an string with actual letters.
+    Lab 6, part 2, was one of my favorite labs because of how I made use of 'or' and 'and' statements.
+Another way I could have done the conditional statements in the functions that check which type of card the user inputs is to write separate if and else if statements for each conditional.
+I think the way I did it was better and a lot more fun to do instead of hard-coding each statement.
+Also, something I found interesting in this lab was that I had to learn how to use a try, throw, catch statement in the IsNumberCard function because I needed to account for the card being input as a string and an integer.
+Instead of checking if the user input an integer or a string, I just used a try, throw, catch statement to ignore if the card_name was a string with actual letters.

     **The Code**
     ```c++